nhaliasos/codeSnippets/README.md

 # codeSnippets
 various codes from scripts and languages

-##i have started to use the github gists for this role form 29/10
+##i have started to use the github gists for this role from 29/10

 if i want to search my repos or gists, in search i do    user:nhaliaos <search terms>